cyrraz/plothist/docs/usage/installation.rst

 Install ``plothist``
 --------------------

-1. (Optional) If you use a local environment:
+1. (Optional) If you use a local environment, activate it.

     For example, run: